 NSW Council for Civil Liberties is a volunteer run civil liberties organisation with limited resources.
 NSWCCL is not in a position to give legal advice on individual cases.
 We can suggest where further inquiries may be made, and we list several options below.

-For legal issues you could also try the following organisations:
+For legal issues you could try the following organisations:

-Justice Connect is a legal organisation that connects people with legal assistance.
+- Justice Connect connects people with legal assistance.
 They may be able to help you, or recommend an organisation that can provide legal information, or represent you in a case.
 (02) 8599 2100

 * If you are in immediate danger, dial 000 (within Australia).